An insider’s look at which San Francisco neighborhoods are best for Halloween yard haunts and candy (of course!)

 Where to Go Trick-or-Treating in the South Bay

-2. Los Gatos: Almond Grove
+1. Los Gatos: Almond Grove

 Tait Avenue in this area is closed off to traffic from W. Main to Hwy.
-9. Houses go all out with candy and decoration and there’s no traffic on the street, making it safe and stress-free for parents while the kids roam in search of the best candy (psst: its Snickers).
+9. Houses go all out with candy and decorations and there’s no traffic on the street, making it safe and stress-free for parents while the kids roam in search of the best candy (psst: its Snickers).

-4. Willow Glen
+3. Willow Glen

-5. Creepy Crawly Halloween Trick or Treat, Campbell
+4. Creepy Crawly Halloween Trick or Treat, Campbell

-For the first time in three years, this popular event is back and ready to welcome two and four legged witches, ghosts and goblins.
+For the first time in three years, this popular event is back and ready to welcome two and four-legged witches, ghosts and goblins.
 The word on the street is that dancing zombies may be back roaming the street so look out for those!

 Insider Tip: The South Bay is notoriously warmer than other parts of the Bay Area, so you won’t have to worry about a heavy coat crushing those fairy wings!